• Skip to primary navigation

 Labeled ingredients to make a virgin Moscow Mule.

-Here's what you need to make a Non-Alcoholic Moscow Mule.
+Here’s what you need to make a Moscow Mule mocktail.

 • Ginger Beer - Not ginger ale.
 Ginger ale is too sweet and won't make it quite as refreshing.